Pimba: A Processing-in-Memory Acceleration for Post-Transformer Large Language Model Serving: Background

 \subsection{Transformer-based LLMs and their Limitations}

 \niparagraph{Transformer-based LLMs.} Transformers offer remarkable performance due to their attention mechanism, which enables efficient modeling of inter-token dependencies~\cite{llama2, devlin2019bert, Rub1, Rub2}.
 Figure~\ref{fig:LLM}(a) shows the model architecture for transformer-based LLMs.
 In the attention mechanism, each token in the input sequence is projected into three distinct vectors: query ($Q$), key ($K$), and value ($V$).
 The query and key vectors are used to compute the attention scores by taking the scaled dot product, and the value vectors are used to perform a weighted sum over these scores. \niparagraph{Limitations.} The auto-regressive nature of LLM requires revisiting all previous tokens, resulting in redundant computation.
-Key-Value (KV) cache is employed to prevent recomputing previous tokens, but the transformers face the following limitations: \begin{description}[labelindent=0.0em,nolistsep,leftmargin=1.5em] \item[(1)] \textbf{Memory usage.} The KV cache grows linearly with the sequence length.
+Key-Value (KV) cache is employed to prevent recomputing previous tokens, but the transformers face the following limitations: \aptLtoX{\begin{itemize} \item[(1)] \textbf{Memory usage.} The KV cache grows linearly with the sequence length.
+Despite prior work on enhancing memory efficiency~\cite{hooper2024kvquant, yang2024token, dong2024qaq, kang2024gear,vllm}, the fundamental property of the algorithm is unchanged.
+This ends up consuming significant amounts of GPU memory and imposing limits on the sequence length or the batch size. \item[(2)] \textbf{Latency.} The computation of attention layers increases linearly, even with the KV cache, leading to increased latency with longer sequences.
+In multi-user serving scenarios, typically processed in batches, the difference in compute latency can hinder efficient scheduling~\cite{orca,vllm}. \end{itemize}}{\begin{description}[labelindent=0.0em,nolistsep,leftmargin=1.5em] \item[(1)] \textbf{Memory usage.} The KV cache grows linearly with the sequence length.
 Despite prior work on enhancing memory efficiency~\cite{hooper2024kvquant, yang2024token, dong2024qaq, kang2024gear,vllm}, the fundamental property of the algorithm is unchanged.
 This ends up consuming significant amounts of GPU memory and imposing limits on the sequence length or the batch size.

 \item[(2)] \textbf{Latency.} The computation of attention layers increases linearly, even with the KV cache, leading to increased latency with longer sequences.
-In multi-user serving scenarios, typically processed in batches, the difference in compute latency can hinder efficient scheduling~\cite{orca,vllm}. \end{description}
+In multi-user serving scenarios, typically processed in batches, the difference in compute latency can hinder efficient scheduling~\cite{orca,vllm}. \end{description}}